awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerMultiAZ.md

 If your DB instance is running Database Mirroring \(DBM\)—not Always On Availability Groups \(AGs\)—you might need to disable in\-memory optimization before you add Multi\-AZ\.
 Disable in\-memory optimization with DBM before you add Multi\-AZ if your DB instance runs SQL Server 2014, 2016, or 2017 Enterprise Edition and has in\-memory optimization enabled\.
 If your DB instance is running AGs, it doesn't require this step\.

-## Microsoft SQL Server Multi\-AZ deployment notes and recommendations<a name="USER_SQLServerMultiAZ.Recommendations"></a>
+## Microsoft SQL Server Multi\-AZ deployment limitations, notes, and recommendations<a name="USER_SQLServerMultiAZ.Recommendations"></a>

-The following are some restrictions when working with Multi\-AZ deployments for Microsoft SQL Server DB instances:
+The following are some limitations when working with Multi\-AZ deployments for Microsoft SQL Server DB instances:
 + Cross\-Region Multi\-AZ isn't supported\.
 + You can't configure the secondary DB instance to accept database read activity\.
 + Multi\-AZ with Always On Availability Groups \(AGs\) supports in\-memory optimization\.
 + Multi\-AZ with Always On Availability Groups \(AGs\) doesn't support Kerberos authentication for the availability group listener\.
 This is because the listener has no Service Principal Name \(SPN\)\.
 + You can't rename a database on a SQL Server DB instance that is in a SQL Server Multi\-AZ deployment\.
 If you need to rename a database on such an instance, first turn off Multi\-AZ for the DB instance, then rename the database\.
 Finally, turn Multi\-AZ back on for the DB instance\.